mgratch/docsblend/wp-content/plugins/product-enquiry-pro/readme.txt

 A. when you disable or enable price for all products make sure you check global settings to apply those changes on all products.

 == Changelog ==
+= 4.5.0 =
+* Feature: Added Google ReCaptcha to the form to prevent spam
+* Feature: Added Search Field on the enquiry listing page to quick search a particular client or quote request
+* Fix: Hide the filters on enquiry listing page when there are no enquiries of that type under it
+* Fix: Display number of new enquiries on enquiry listing page
+* Fix: Jump to checkout page when clicked on approve.
+No need to enter the email address associated with the quote request with the condition that quote is approved by clicking on the link in the email and not the pdf.
+* Fix: Made the floating enquiry cart baloon sticky
+* Fix: In the email settings, if ‘Mail to Admin’ and/or ‘Mail to Author’ is checked, then allow user to save email setting without any email address in the recipient field
+* Fix: Removed telephone number validation to support all kinds of telephone number formats.

+= 4.4.0 =
+* Feature: Attach Button on form which allows sending files to admin
+* Feature: Having a PDF Quote as an attachment in the email sent to customers is now optional.
+Quotation will be displayed in the email body with link to checkout page.
+* Feature: Screen Options added to set the number of items on enquiry listing page.
+* Fix: Allow adding a second variation to the enquiry cart after the first one has been added.
+* Fix: New and improved enquiry email template
+* Fix: Common template for Single and Multiproduct enquiry emails.
+* Fix: Create templating of Email Table.
+* Fix: Text changes for ease of understanding.
+* Fix: Browser page title changed to 'edit enquiry' for ease of switching back to the right tab.
+* Fix: Fixed WPML compatibility issues
+* Fix: Stored enquiry language as site language even when WPML is not activated to avoid future compatibility issues.
+* Fix: Fixed minor loading issuess.
+* Fix: 500 Characters Remaining text now translation ready.

+= 4.3.1 =
+* Feature: Now Compatible with php7+
+* Fix: Add to cart issue on WooCommerce 3.0 resolved.
+Button now being hidden when disabled through bulk actions
+* Fix: Font Color on single product enquiry can be changed
+* Fix: Quantity now being sent in the enquiry email to the admin 4.4
+* Fix: Variable product price now being applied according to price in quotation
+* Fix: Decimal numbers will not be accepted in quantity field
+* Fix: Subject being sent twice if field left blank, now resolved
+* Fix: Variable Product Prices weren't being displayed after WooCommerce 3.0 update, now resolved.
+* Fix: Price validation on create quote page.
+Negative prices will not be accepted now.
+* Fix: Quantity Validation in Create Quote Page.
+Negative values will not be accepted now.
+* Fix: Solved all other validation issues.

+= 4.3.0 =
+* Feature: Create New quote from Dashboard.
+* Feature: Allow to create quote of sold individually product with more than 1 product.
+* Feature: Added functionality to update existing enquiry and create quote.
+* Fix: Compatiblity with woocommerce 3.0

+= 4.2.0 =
+* Feature: Added Quantity text box in single product enquiry form.
+* Feature: Added Shortcode to display enquiry button on any page.
+* Feature: Added enquiry support for all types of products (quotation system support available only for simple and variable product types).
+* Feature: Added character limit of 500 to the message section.
+* Fix: Made enquiry cart page and approval/rejection page responsive.
+* Fix: Added date field validations on the front end.
+* Fix: Fixed issues with WPML compatiblity.

+= 4.1.1 =
+* Feature - Added a setting for custom label for 'Enquiry' and 'Quote'.
+* Feature - Added a setting for custom label for 'View Enquiry/Quote Cart'.
+* Feature - Added a setting for custom label for 'Approve' and 'Reject' button.
+* Feature - Added a setting for message to be displayed after quote rejection.
+* Feature - Added a setting to add date field with custom date label on the form.
+* Fix - Made edit quote page responsive.
+* Fix - Changed position of expiration date.
+* Fix - Added support for woocommerce 2.4.
+* Fix - Added support for variations fetched through ajax.

 = 4.1.0 =
 * Feature - Added support for all variations of variable products.
 * Feature - Provided bulk actions on products listing page for to 'enable/disable enquiry', 'show/hide price' and 'enable/disable add to cart'.